 For opening a bank account under Jan Dhan Yojna, Aadhaar card is the only document that an individual needs to submit.
 This scheme is said to provide help to people living in rural and remote areas and therefore avail the benefits of it.

 The Aadhaar Card project is the biggest project to be taken up in the history of the country, for a country with a population of over a billion people.
 The aadhaar card will soon be linked to all services and schemes available to the residents of the country.
 To ensure you benefit from all the uses of having an aadhaar card, consult the income tax experts at H&R Block India to answer all your questions about aadhaar and filing your income taxes.

 If you want to make corrections in your address present in your Aadhaar Card or want to update with a new address you can do that by yourself through the official online Aadhaar card portal.
 The first thing that you have to do is click on the link: https://ssup.uidai.gov.in/web/guest/update and then follow the below mentioned steps to complete the process.

 You can either note down the URN number or simply save it to track the status of your update request.

 You will be required to visit the nearest Aadhaar enrolment centre to add a mobile number in Aadhaar card, in case you have not already registered your mobile number.

 Using this process, you will successfully add your new mobile number to your Aadhaar card.

-If you want to update your mobile number in Aadhaar card, you can do so in two ways, one via online process and the other by post or physically visiting the nearest enrolment centre.
+If you want to update your mobile number in Aadhaar card, you can do so in two ways, one via online process and the other offline process by post or physically visiting the nearest enrolment centre.

 You can apply for the name change, correction or updating Aadhaar Card online.

-Please note that you will have to keep your registered mobile number with you while updating the name online as you will receive OTP on this number.
+Note: You will have to keep your registered mobile number with you while updating the name online as you will receive OTP on this number.